tagspaces/documentation/browsing-files.md

 ## Perspectives overview

 Perspectives are not an integral part of TagSpaces, but exist as modular extensions.
 This modular approach allows for more flexibility, easier development, and customizability of each separate perspective.
-By default, there are four perspective extensions included in TagSpaces, which are:
+TagSpaces is delivered by default with one perspective.
+Other perspective can be added on demand in the Enterprise version of the product.
+In this document we will describe the following perspectives:

-* [Default Perspective](#default-perspective) - Presenting your files as list, optimized for simple file management.
+* [Default Perspective](#default-perspective) - Presenting your files as list and in grid.

 * [FolderViz Perspective (Discontinued)](#folderviz-perspective) - This is an experimental perspective which applies some information visualization concepts to presenting your folder and file structures.

 ## Default perspective

-The most common way of presenting files in a folder is in a list format, which can be found in most file-browsing applications.
-In the **List Perspective** files are represented as rows of a list.
+The most common way of presenting files in a folder is in a list and grid formats, both formats are supported in the default perspective.

 ![](/media/list-perspective-2.png)